 (7) Subject as hereinafter provided, where a contributor who has made an election under this section to contribute for full pension upon retirement at the age of 60 years, or at a later age less than 65 years, does not retire upon attaining the age of retirement for which he has contributed as aforesaid, he shall not be required to make contributions after he has attained the age of retirement for which he has contributed as aforesaid, and he shall not be entitled to receive pension until his retirement.
 Provided that if such contributor has elected to make contributions in respect of units of pension at the rates prescribed for the age of 30 years in accordance with section 37(6)(a), then, notwithstanding anything to the contrary contained in this subsection or elsewhere in this Act, such contributor shall be liable to make and shall make his contributions in respect of the said units of pension at the prescribed rate for a period of 5 years from the date when he commenced to make contributions in respect of such units of pension or until he retires when he retires before the completion of such period of 5 years, and shall not be entitled to receive pension until after his retirement.

-[Section 41 8 amended by No. 43 of 1939 s.
+[Section 41 8 amended: No. 43 of 1939 s.
 10; No. 65 of 1947 s.
 11; No. 61 of 1960 s.
 3; No. 134 of 1976 s.
 10; No. 9 of 1981 s.
 4; No. 8 of 1993 s.
 69.]

 42. Tables of contributions in Schedules